jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 m.get("key1");
 ```

+If the key you pass to `get` as an argument is a reference type, the interpreter will use reference equality to compare the argument to the Map's keys.
+That means the object must be the same object or an alias for the object.
+Passing it an object that is structurally the same (i.e. has the same property keys and values) will not work.

 Trying to get an entry with a nonexistent key will evaluate to `undefined`, so if you're uncertain whether a Map key has been set you'll want to use the `has` method as shown below.

 Note that, because all objects (including collection types) are reference types, an equals comparison on 2 Maps will only evaluate to `true` if one is an alias of the other: